mdesanker/color-extract/README.md

 ## Description

 This is a frontend app which uses React Palette to extract the prominent colors from images.
-Users upload images by drag-and-drop or browsing their file system, and then the colors are displayed in a palette (heavily inspired by [Coolors](https://coolors.co/palettes/trending)).
+Users upload images by drag-and-dropping or browsing their file system.
+An image preview is displayed over the drop zone and the output colors are displayed in a palette (heavily inspired by [Coolors](https://coolors.co/palettes/trending)).
 Hovering over a color displays the hex code, and clicking the color will copy the hexcode to the clipboard.

 ## Motivation

-The motivation for this project comes from the wanting to be able to extract colors from images that are saved on the users harddrive or images on webpages.
-The user can then easily hover of the color outputs in the palette to display their hex code, and click to copy the hex code to the clipboard.
+The motivation for this project comes from the wanting to be able to extract colors from images that are saved on the user's harddrive or images on webpages.
+The user can then easily hover over the color outputs in the palette to display the hex code, and click to copy the hex code to the clipboard.

 ## How to use

-1. Drag-and-drop an image onto the drop area, or click drop area to browse files.
+1. Drag-and-drop an image onto the drop area, or click the drop area to browse for a file.

 <img src="./demo/image-1.png" alt="landing screen" height="200px" />

-2. Hover color swatches on palette to view hex codes.
+2. Hover color swatches on palette to expand and reveal hex code.
 Click to copy hex code to clipboard.

 <img src="./demo/image-2.png" alt="color hover" height="200px" />